alacrity-ai/sequenzia/ROADMAP.md

   - [x] If paused, note placement does not preview sound
   - [x] When pasting a cluster of notes, it's possible for some of those notes to be pasted out of bounds (into the piano roll label on the left)
   - [x] If previewing a note (note placement mode) while playblack is ocurring, significant slowdown ensues

+## Future Todos
+- Wav Editing
+  - [ ] Add wav tracks
+  - [ ] Add recording to a wav track
+  - [ ] Add importing existing wav file to a wave track
+- Playback Enhancements:
+  - [ ] Add loop start/loop end to global playhead
+  - [ ] Add playhead follow mode to sequencer topbar (follows playhead, or scrolls when playhead reaches end of screen)
+- Note Editing:
+  - [ ] Add Quantize Modal for Quantizing groups of selected notes
+  - [ ] Add Recording for keyboard
+    - [ ] Support live quantization
+  - [ ] Add "humanize" to the velocity modal that looks at beats/measure/timesignature to articulate velocity on strong vs weak beats